alassman/Brad1/README.md

 	4. brew install portaudio

 	5. pip install pyaudio
-		- The above install the requirement for using the microphone with the Mac
+		- The above installs the requirement for using the microphone with the Mac

 	6. pip install SpeechRecognition
 		- The above installs the requirement for using the sphinx engine on the Mac